 - To quickly defrost, throw block into a microwave.
 Takes about 10-12 minutes.

 - Pat dry more of the liquid with a clean towel or paper towel.

 - Next, measure out 6 tablespoons of water and pour into a microwave-safe bowl.
 Microwave for 1 minute.

 - Meanwhile, tear the tofu into bite-sized pieces and set aside in a bowl.

 - Carefully remove bowl of hot water from the microwave.

 - Drop one Not-Chick’n cube into the hot water.
 Allow it to dissolve, then mix.

 - Then, In a medium-high heat pan, add 1 tablespoon of oil.

-- Then, evenly add the broth to the tofu in the pan.
+- Increase heat to high.
+Then, evenly add the broth to the tofu in the pan.